 For example, instead of a vague goal like “raise website conversions by 5%,” a SMART goal could be: “increase the click-through rate on the homepage’s main CTA button by 10% in the next 30 days.”

-2. Selecting the right elements for testing
+2. Select the right elements for testing

 After setting your goals, identify the elements you’ll differentiate in your A/B test.
 A common mistake in A/B testing is changing too many elements at once.
-This makes it hard to determine which element produced the desired result.

 Select one webpage or landing page element, such as headline text or image variations, to use in your split test

-3. Setting up and launching the test
+3. Set up and launch the test

-Many tools exist for A/B testing.
-VWO or Optimizely are approachable options that can assist in your A/B test launch.
 For statistically significant results, ensure both the control and the variant of your test receive substantial traffic.

 Note: It’s best to isolate one element so causality at the end of the test is clear.